This article covers the primary trampoline exercise benefits. We will also look at an example of a trampoline workout

 Trampoline exercise offers some excellent health and fitness benefits.
-Not solely a fun activity for kids, jumping on a trampoline can deliver cardiovascular benefits that are superior to jogging or skipping.
+Not solely a fun activity for kids, jumping on a trampoline can deliver cardiovascular benefits superior to jogging or skipping.

 In fact, a recent study showed that a vigorous 10-minute trampoline workout is more beneficial than 30 minutes of running.

-And, because the bed of the trampoline absorbs 80% of the impact, it is far easier on the joints.
+And, because trampoline beds absorb 80% of the impact, workouts are easy on the joints.

 Keep reading to find out more about the benefits of trampoline exercise.

 More Trampoline Exercise Benefits